 EQUAL EMPLOYMENT OPPORTUNITY PROGRAM

-OTS is committed to undertaking and developing a written nondiscrimination program that sets forth the policies, practices and procedures, with goals and timelines, to which the agency is committed and make the EEO Program available for inspection by any employee or applicant for employment upon request.
+OTS is committed to undertaking and developing a written nondiscrimination program that sets forth the policies, practices and procedures, with goals and timetables, to which the agency is committed and make the EEO Program available for inspection by any employee or applicant for employment upon request.

-I am personally committed to a workplace that acts upon its daily responsibility to treat all applicants and employees with dignity and respect, as well equitably under the guidelines of our EEO Policy and Program.
+I am personally committed to a workplace that acts upon its daily responsibility to treat all applicants and employees with dignity and respect, as well as equitably under the guidelines of our EEO Policy and Program.

 President and General Manager